 - Keep campfires small and do not let them get out of hand.
 The suggested size is no more than two feet tall and wide.

-- Stack extra firewood upwind and away from the fire so wind won’t accidentally blow sparks onto the additional wood.
+- Stack extra firewood upwind and away from the fire so wind will not accidentally blow sparks onto the additional wood.

 Campfires need constant supervision to remain under control.
 Follow these tips and always stay diligent.